Last update: 11.25.2018

 A speed-boosting service and VPN in one, Speedify is what you need if you’re looking for a super fast and super secure connection.

 Speedify VPN is a mobile-focused virtual private network that boosts your internet speed.
-To keep your private data secure, it uses ChaCha 256-bit encryption (which is essentially impenetrable to hackers).
+To keep your private data secure, it uses AES-256-GCM and ChaCha 256-bit encryption (which are both essentially impenetrable to hackers).

 As we were testing the waters for this Speedify VPN review, we found that the connection is lightning-fast thanks to a technology known as Channel Bonding.
 What this feature does is it allows the VPN to draw from all of the available ‘internet juice’ and create a faster connection.
 Speedify combines various internet channels, including your cellular network, Wi-Fi connection, and ethernet connection, to build a faster and more stable connection.